sunyoupeng/gittest/readme.txt

 create a dev branch is so quick~

 refind the function in master branch

+issue fixed.

 add feature1